-Some people are blessed with natural writing talents but many of us dread the thought of even having to write a single paragraph.
+Some people are blessed with natural writing talents but many of us dread the thought of even having to write essay.
 Writing is a complex and serious task and not just a matter of selecting a few words.
 Things like editing, formatting, correcting grammar and spelling mistakes all need to be taken into account and handled with assurance.
 Writing an effective essay requires considerable effort.
 As a student, the papers you have to write can make or break your grade.
 Writing could be regarded as the reflection of a writer’s soul.
 If you would like some advice on avoiding common essay writing errors and how to make a good impression on your readers, read on.

 Mistake 1: Depending too much on Spell Check